 You can read a full transcript of Charles Fleming's shipboard diary in Townsville or Hell!

 The ship reached Townsville on the 23rd October after a dangerous and eventful voyage.
 All passengers and crew were quarantined on Magnetic and Ross Islands for three weeks due to a measles epidemic that had broken out on board as the ship sailed up the Australian coast.
 Fortunately, neither of Charles' sons succumbed to the disease.
+It is possible that the older boy (Charles Taylor Fleming) had acquire measles immunity when his older brother (Angus) died two years earlier.

 Fleming family group, circa 1893